wyxwyx46941930/SGAC/README.md

 ### 2. Download Data

-Download the dataset from the provided [Google Drive link](https://drive.google.com/file/d/1znoNWTuX1rwRN2_OOz6KTYxcnSRTJc43/view?usp=sharing) and place it in the appropriate directory.
+Download the dataset from the provided [Google Drive link](https://drive.google.com/file/d/1znoNWTuX1rwRN2_OOz6KTYxcnSRTJc43/view?usp=sharing) and place it in the `/data` directory.

-Ensure the data is located in the `data/` folder as expected by the code.

 ### 3. Run the Code